maykar/plex_assistant/README.md

 ## Google Assistant Triggers

 You can either use IFTTT or DialogFlow to trigger Plex Assistant with Google Assistant.
-IFTTT is the easiest way to set this up.
+IFTTT is the easiest way to set this up, but only if IFTTT supports your language.
 DialogFlow is a bit more involved and has some quirks, but has support for more languages (as long as the translation has been made for Plex Assistant).

-Plex Assistant currently supports: English (en), Swedish (sv), Dutch (nl), French (fr), and Italian (it) when using Dialogflow.
+Plex Assistant currently supports the following languages when using DialogFlow: English `en`, Swedish `sv`, Dutch `nl`, French `fr`, and Italian `it`.
 [Help add translations.](translation.md)

 <details>
   <summary><b>IFTTT Setup Guide</b></summary>